 How to Configure SRT Settings on Your Video Encoder for Optimal Performance

-New to configuring SRT streams?
-Read on to learn the basics of how to configure and tune SRT settings for optimizing stream performance for your specific use case.
-In this blog post, we’re providing a 7-point checklist for configuring an SRT stream using a Haivision Makito X4 video encoder as a source and a Makito X video decoder as the destination device.
+Are you new to configuring SRT streams?
+We’ve put together this quick guide to help you learn the basics of how to configure and tune SRT settings for optimizing stream performance for your specific use case.
+In this blog post, we’re providing a 7-point checklist for configuring an SRT stream using a Haivision Makito X4 video encoder as a source and a Makito X4 video decoder as the destination device.

 Let’s start off with a quick reminder of what SRT is and what it does.